hpides/pmem-olap/scripts/reproducibility/README.txt

 B)
 The data for the microbenchmarks will be generated on the fly.

-The tables for the SSB can be found at /mnt/nvme3/reproducability/pmem-olap-reproducability-tables if you are working on our servers.
+The tables for the SSB need to be generated with the commands below.
-Otherwise, if you are reproducing the results on your own machine, get the files via https://hpi.de/rabl-sigmod/pmem-olap-reproducability-tables.tar.gz (User: sigmod, PW: 4RUNCfbPpCaFC7KL).

 C) Hardware Info